 Using a garden fabric or row cover is one of the best ways to prevent pea weevils.
 Hand-pick the adults and remove their orange eggs from the plant leaves.
-You can also use wood ash or diatomaceous earth to to help control larvae and adults alike.
+You can also use wood ash or diatomaceous earth to to help control both larvae and adults.

 Downy mildew, powdery mildew and fusarium wilt are common in peas.
 Yellowish or brownish spots on leaf surfaces may indicate downy mildew.
 Improve air circulation and drainage if you discover these symptoms, and keep your garden free of debris.
 Pick off infected leaves, and spray neem oil preventatively.

 Round, white spots anywhere on the plant are signs of powdery mildew.
 This often shows up late in the season but does not usually result in the loss of the plant.
 Pick off infected leaves, and use neem oil or milk solution to prevent and treat.

 Fusarium wilt causes stunted and yellow plants.
 Fungicides are not effective in treating it; remove and destroy any infected plants.

 Aphids spread both mosaic virus and pea enation virus, which can cause brittle, deformed leaves and stunted plants or, in the case of pea enation virus, highly deformed pea pods.
 Neither virus can be cured.

 In the case of mosaic virus, infected plants will produce peas, but the size and yield will be reduced.
 Plants infected with pea enation virus must be destroyed.
 Controlling aphids may help, but choose disease-resistant hybrids next season for better insurance.

 How to Harvest and Store Peas